ait-aecid/rootkit-detection-ebpf-time-trace/README.md

 Helper functions.

-Define the path of the rootkit, where it is saved on the target system here.
+Define the path where the rootkit is saved on the target system.

 ### `data_classes.py`